pnggroup/libpng/contrib/oss-fuzz/README.txt

 (https://github.com/google/oss-fuzz/tree/master/projects/libpng).
 for "fuzzing" libpng.

-They were licensed by google inc, using the BSD-like Chromium license, which may be found at https://cs.chromium.org/chromium/src/LICENSE, or, if noted in the source, under the Apache-2.0 license, which may be found at http://www.apache.org/licenses/LICENSE-2.0 .
+They were licensed by Google Inc, using the BSD-like Chromium license, which may be found at https://cs.chromium.org/chromium/src/LICENSE, or, if noted in the source, under the Apache-2.0 license, which may be found at http://www.apache.org/licenses/LICENSE-2.0 .
-If they have been modified, the deritives are copyright Glenn Randers-Pehson and are released under the same licenses as the originals.
+If they have been modified, the derivatives are copyright Glenn Randers-Pehson and are released under the same licenses as the originals.
 Several of the original files (libpng_read_fuzzer.options, png.dict, project.yaml) had no licensing information; we assumed that these were under the Chromium